SarahMit/gogamejam/index.md

 {: .important }
 > This guide focuses on general concepts.
 For detailed tutorials related to specific game engines or coding languages, please refer to their official documentation.

+---
+Content on this site is licensed under a Creative Commons Attribution 4.0 International license.
 [![License: CC BY 4.0](https://licensebuttons.net/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)

 ---